awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-public-parameters-global-infrastructure.md

-# Calling public parameters for AWS services, Regions, endpoints, availability zones, local zones, and wavelength zones<a name="parameter-store-public-parameters-global-infrastructure"></a>
+# Calling public parameters for AWS services, Regions, endpoints, Availability Zones, local zones, and Wavelength Zones<a name="parameter-store-public-parameters-global-infrastructure"></a>

-You can call the AWS Region, service, endpoint, and Availability Zone of public parameters by using the following path\.
+You can call the AWS Region, service, endpoint, Availability, and Wavelength Zones of public parameters by using the following path\.

 `/aws/service/global-infrastructure`